kalviumcommunity/GvPcWorld/README.md

 # GVPCWorld Platform

-GVPCWorld is a web-based platform designed to connect graduates with potential employers in the tech industry.
-The application provides a seamless user experience through modern web technologies and intuitive design.
+GVPCWorld is a web-based platform designed to showcase my expertise in web development --  under process of becoming better every day

 ##  Features